CTPSSTAFF/cmp-perf-metrics-doc/Calculation_of_Metrics.md

 * Calculate average speed for am and pm peaks
 * Calculate average congested speed for am and pm peaks
 * In some cases, generally those in which the calculations were performed on a very small number of observations, the estimated free-flow speed is less than one or both peak period speeds.
-In these cases, set the free-flow speed to the maximum of the AM and PM peak average speeds. __NOT NEEDED NOT DONE for EXP__
+In these cases, set the free-flow speed to the maximum of the AM and PM peak average speeds. \(In general, this step is not neeed for express highways, as the volume of traffic - even overnight - pretty much ensures that there are no TMCs that lack data records from the overnight hours.\)
 * Calculate the speed index for the AM and PM peak periods as the ratio of average speed to posted speed limit
 * Calculate the average travel time for the am and pm peaks equal to  60 * segment length / average speed
 * Calculate the average free flow travel time equal to 60 * segment length / free flow speed